thepixelage/craft-fragments/README.md

   **Fragments** can be used as a subsystem with its own types and zones (think of them as groups or collections) that makes your content block builder fields more scalable.

+With **Fragments**, your content editors can create call-to-action fragments that can be included in template zones outside of the entry types.

 ## Documentation